neo4j-contrib/py2neo/book/types.rst

 =====================

 The two essential building blocks of the property graph model used by Neo4j are the :class:`.Node` and the :class:`.Relationship`.
-A node is the fundamental unit of data storage within a graph and can contain a set of properties and be adorned with labels for purposes of classification.
+A node is the fundamental unit of data storage within a graph.
+It can contain a set of properties and can be adorned with one or more textual labels.
 A relationship is a typed connection between a pair of nodes (or occasionally between a node and itself) that can also contain properties.

 The code below shows how to create a couple of nodes and a relationship joining them.
 Each node has a single property, `name`, and is labelled as a `Person`.
-The relationship ``ab`` describes a connection from the first node ``a`` to the second node ``b`` of type `KNOWS`.
+The relationship ``ab`` describes a `KNOWS` connection from the first node ``a`` to the second node ``b``.

 ::